CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-overview.md

 ### Kubectl
 * Support CRUDW of the new API resource: api/v1/tenants.

-For existing resources, whether they are in system space or tenant spaces, client-go will read the tenant information from kube-config file and transparently put it into URL path.
+For existing resources, whether they are in system space or tenant spaces, client-go will read the target space information from kube-config file and transparently put it into URL path.
 So far no changes related to this are foreseen in Kubectl.

 ### Client-go

 * Support the tenant parameter for API calls: tenant.XXX, tenant.ALL.
-* P2: Parse the target tenant from Kube-config file and uses it in all API calls if a space is not explicitly specified.
+* Parse the target space from Kube-config file and uses it in all API calls if a space is not explicitly specified as API parameters.

 ## Execution Plan